CYBEX-P/cybex/Markdown and openAPI/Cybex-P API Module.md

 >- ***exception_handler()*** - This decorator function is in tandem with almost all other functions and API endpoint calls in the API module. the exception handler signals on any errors such as a bad HTTP request, Invalid input, and if the backend is currently down and/or not working properly.
 > - ***early_return()*** - Utility dectorator used by other decorators as a way to early return from any function call if a decorator calls for an early return.
 > - ***get_org_object()*** - checks to see if the key `org_hash` is present within the argument `request_data`.
 If it fails, then a response code 400 is returned.
 This decorator will pull *'org_hash'* from *request_data["org_hash"]* and place the org tahoe object under *org_object*.

+# Miscellaneous
+-	Public key
+	- Public key of the Cybex-P API module, used with the privacy preservation system
+- 	Config repository
+	- JSON format configurations of other module identities and the backend databases
+		- api
+		- cache
+		- report
+		- identity
+		- tahoe
+		- archive
+		- analytics
+- load_config
+	- handles the execution and updating of the API backend and module configurations
+- uwsgi
+	- service file configuration for uwsgi instance